Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

     {'0', '1', '2', '3', '4', '5', '6', '7', '8', '9', 'A', 'B', 'C', 'D', 'E', 'F'};
 ```

-An array that’s been declared `const` should not be modified by the program: the compiler will detect direct attempts to modify an element.
+An array that's been declared `const` should not be modified by the program: the compiler will detect direct attempts to modify an element.

 Declaring an array to be `const` has a couple of primary advantages.
-It documents that the program won’t change the array, which can be valuable information for someone reading the code later.
-It also helps the compiler catch errors, by informing it that we don’t intend to modify the array.
+It documents that the program won't change the array, which can be valuable information for someone reading the code later.
+It also helps the compiler catch errors, by informing it that we don't intend to modify the array.

-`const` isn’t limited to arrays; it works with any variable, as we’ll see later.
-However, `const` is particularly useful in array declarations, because arrays may contain reference information that won’t change during program execution.
+`const` isn't limited to arrays; it works with any variable, as we'll see later.
+However, `const` is particularly useful in array declarations, because arrays may contain reference information that won't change during program execution.

 ### 8.2.3 (PROGRAM) Dealing a Hand of Cards

 Our next program illustrates both two-dimensional arrays and constant arrays.
 The program deals a random hand from a standard deck of playing cards.
-(In case you haven’t had time to play games recently, each card in a standard deck has a *suit*--clubs, diamonds, hearts, or spades—and a *rank*—two, three, four, five, six, seven, eight, nine, ten, jack. queen, king, or ace.)
+(In case you haven't had time to play games recently, each card in a standard deck has a *suit*--clubs, diamonds, hearts, or spades—and a *rank*—two, three, four, five, six, seven, eight, nine, ten, jack. queen, king, or ace.)
 We'll have the user specify how many cards should be in the hand:

 ```C
 Enter number of cards in hand: 5
 Your hand: 7c 2s 5d as 2h
 ```

-It’s not immediately obvious how we’d write such a program.
+It's not immediately obvious how we'd write such a program.
 How do we pick cards randomly from the deck?
 And how do we avoid picking the same card twice?
-Let’s tackle these problems separately.
+Let's tackle these problems separately.

 To pick cards randomly, we'll use several C library functions.
 The `time` function (from `<time.h>`) returns the current time, encoded in a single number.
-The `srand` function (from `<stdlib.h>`) initializes C’s random number generator.
+The `srand` function (from `<stdlib.h>`) initializes C's random number generator.
 Passing the return value of time to `srand` prevents the program from dealing the same cards every time we run it.
-The `rand` function (also from `<stdlib.h>`) produces an apparently random number each time it’s called.
+The `rand` function (also from `<stdlib.h>`) produces an apparently random number each time it's called.
 By using the `%` operator, we can scale the return value from rand so that it falls between 0 and 3 (for suits) or between 0 and 12 (for ranks).

-To avoid picking the same card twice, we’ll need to keep track of which cards have already been chosen.
+To avoid picking the same card twice, we'll need to keep track of which cards have already been chosen.
 For that purpose, we'll use an array named `in_hand` that has four rows (one for each suit) and 13 columns (one for each rank).
 In other words, each element in the array corresponds to one of the 52 cards in the deck.
 All elements of the array will be false to start with.
-Each time we pick a card at random, we’ll check whether the element of `in_hand` corresponding to that card is true or false.
-If it’s true, we’ll have to pick another card.
-If it’s false, we’ll store true in that card’s array element to remind us later that this card has already been picked.
+Each time we pick a card at random, we'll check whether the element of `in_hand` corresponding to that card is true or false.
+If it's true, we'll have to pick another card.
+If it's false, we'll store true in that card's array element to remind us later that this card has already been picked.

-Once we've verified that a card is “new”—not already selected—we’ll need to translate its numerical rank and suit into characters and then display the card.
+Once we've verified that a card is “new”—not already selected—we'll need to translate its numerical rank and suit into characters and then display the card.
 To translate the rank and suit to character form, we'll set up two arrays of characters—one for the rank and one for the suit—and then use the numbers to subscript the arrays.
 These arrays won't change during program execution, so we may as well declare them to be `const`.

 ```C
 /**